netbox-community/netbox-topology-views/README.md

 Create topology views/maps from your devices in netbox.
 The connections are based on the cables you created in netbox.
 Support to filter on name, site, tag and device role.
+Options to export to xml (for draw.io/diagrams.net) or png.

 ## Preview